hepplerj/rubyist-historian/fulltext.md

 6. [Randomness](http://www.jasonheppler.org/2011/01/08/the-rubyist-historian-iteration-recursion-and-other-randomness.html)
 7. [Our First Program](http://www.jasonheppler.org/2011/01/12/the-rubyist-historian-our-first-program.html)

+*Note the links above return you to my website.
+Use the Github pages navigation to the left to jump to sections.*

 ### Acknowledgements

 The structure, examples, and topics that comprise this blog series are directly inspired by and drawn from Prof. Stephen Ramsay's course ENGL 4/878: Electronic Text, which I took during the Fall 2010 term at the University of Nebraska-Lincoln.
 Thanks, Steve, for encouraging the hacker in all of us.
 Any mistakes, errors, or lousy explanations are my responsibility alone.